StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 **Defend**, **Aid**, and **Act** are interuppts and can done just before some type of event occurs.

 ### Information
-The conditions, wound status, action economy, and armor of all participants in a combat are know to all.
-Resistances and vulnerabilities may be hidden if the players have never fought against that enemy type before.
+The conditions, wound status, action economy, and defense of all participants in a combat are know to all.
+Resistances, vulnerabilities, skills, and abilities may be hidden if the players have never fought against that enemy type before.

 ### Critical Success